uofuseismo/massociate/examples/magna/README.md

 To begin we must generate travel time tables.
 For simplicitly we will use a  1D model and the travel time calculator from [GrowClust](https://github.com/interseismic/PhaseLink/blob/master/raytracer.tar.gz).

-The velocity model that we'll use in the Wasatch Front is given by depth (km), Vp (km/s), Vs (km/s) tuples
+The velocity model in wasatch.txt is used by the UUSS for events in the Wasatch Front.
+The file is defined by depth (km), Vp (km/s), Vs (km/s) tuples

      0.0  3.40 1.95
-    5.54  5.90 3.39
+    5.04  5.90 3.39
-    21.1  6.40 3.68
+    20.6  6.40 3.68
-    32.0  7.50 4.31
+    31.5  7.50 4.31
-    46.0  7.90 4.54
+    45.5  7.90 4.54

-Note, that this model has been modified so that 0 is actually +2km above sea-level.
-Call this file wasatch.txt.
+Note, that this model has been modified so that 0 is actually two kilometers above sea-level.

 Next, we run GrowClust's travel time calculator with the following script